mruby/mruby/doc/guides/compile.md

 you want to maintain an additional *build_config.rb* you can define a customized path using the *$MRUBY_CONFIG* environment variable.

-To compile just call `./minirake` inside of the mruby source root.
-To generate and execute the test tools call `./minirake test`.
-To clean all build files call `./minirake clean`.
-To see full command line on build, call `./minirake -v`.
+To compile just call `rake` inside of the mruby source root.
+To generate and execute the test tools call `rake test`.
+To clean all build files call `rake clean`.
+To see full command line on build, call `rake -v`.

 ## Build Configuration